-Now, before you begin your settings, ensure that your store address doesnt align with the suggested regions that imply registration-based taxes.
-Once done, its time to set up a shopping zone for your desired destination country.
+Before you begin your settings, ensure that your store address doesn’t align with the suggested regions that imply registration-based taxes.
+Once done, it’s time to set up a shopping zone for your desired destination country.

-Here are the steps to charge your taxes, based on locations:
+Here are the steps to charge your taxes based on location:

-Step 1: Navigate to your Shopify admin store, move to Settings -> Taxes.
+Step 1: Navigate to your Shopify admin store, and move to Settings -> Taxes.

-Step 3: Move to the base taxes area, input the given rates that fit around your country & locations.
+Step 3: Move to the base taxes area, and input the rates that fit around your country & locations.

 Step 4: Save the settings.

 When you enable this feature over your Shopify store, the platform applies the formula Tax = (Tax Rate X Price) / (1 + Tax Rate) for calculation.
-Further, when you apply the formula, your customers and store visitors will be able to view the tax breakup as a different section around the checkout process.
-This way, the feature allows you to highlight the tax remitted per order.
+Further, when you apply the formula, your customers and store visitors can view the tax breakup as a different section around the checkout process.
+This feature allows you to highlight the tax remitted per order.